Best Pintxos in San Sebastian

 Gambas a la gabardina| ©Víctor Villamarín

-At number 6 Mayor Street, in the Old Part of San Sebastian, there is a small tavern with a simple and humble appearance.
-The Paco Bueno bar is an unpretentious establishment, but with its gamba a la gabardina it needs nothing more.
+Simple and humble in appearance, the Paco Bueno bar is an establishment without great pretensions, but with its gambas a la gabardina it needs nothing more.

-Every day, at hamaiketako time, the locals go to Paco Bueno to savor this delicious pintxo.
+Every day, at hamaiketako time, locals flock to Paco Bueno to savor this delicious pintxo.
 In case you haven't tried gambas a la gabardina before, it is a shrimp wrapped in a dough based on flour and cornstarch and fried in plenty of olive oil.

-To try this and other renowned pintxos in San Sebastian, I recommend you take a tapas-pintxo tour with a local expert.
+To try this and other renowned pintxos in San Sebastian, I recommend you take a tapas-pintxos tour with a local expert.

 Ham croquettes| ©Cocinero Medida